Doula Network Australia responds to RANZCOG and ACM “Call on Health Ministers to End Freebirth Deaths”

 Respect for informed choice and doula support

-Doulas are non-clinical professionals who provide physical, emotional, and informational support before, during, and after birth.
-Their role is not to replace clinical oversight, but to complement it.
+Doulas are non-clinical professionals who provide physical, emotional and informational support before, during and after birth.
+Their role is not to replace clinical care, but to complement it.
 DNA members strongly advocate for birth plans that include appropriate clinical back-up and informed decision-making.

 While we are deeply concerned about preventable harm in any setting, it remains every woman’s right to decide whether or not to involve clinicians in her care.
-Freebirthing, meaning giving birth without a registered health practitioner present, is not illegal in Australia.
-Women should not be criminalised for exercising bodily autonomy or for seeking alternative pathways when the system has failed them, and nor should doulas.
-Criminalising birth workers who offer non-clinical support not only misrepresents their role but also risks pushing families further away from safe, supported care.
+Freebirthing — giving birth without a registered health practitioner present — is not illegal in Australia, and women should not be criminalised for exercising bodily autonomy or for seeking alternative pathways when the system has failed them.

 Addressing the real reasons behind freebirth

-While the recent tragedies linked to unassisted births are heartbreaking, preventable harm also occurs within hospitals and under medical care, through obstetric violence, inadequate staffing, restricted birth options, and disrespectful treatment.
-True safety cannot be achieved through regulation alone; it requires compassionate, evidence-based care that respects women’s voices and rights.
+DNA emphasises that while the recent tragedies linked to unassisted births are heartbreaking, preventable harm also occurs within the medical system — through obstetric violence, inadequate staffing, restricted birth options, and system failures.
+True safety cannot be achieved through regulation alone; it requires compassionate, evidence-based care that respects women’s voices and choices.

 Acknowledging scope

 Doulas provide support, not clinical management.
 While RANZCOG and ACM propose legislation restricting birth management to medically registered personnel, DNA urges policymakers to clearly distinguish between clinical care and support roles.
-Doulas are not unregistered midwives, not alternative clinicians, and not performing restricted practices.
-They provide continuity, communication, and advocacy support that strengthens safe maternity care.
+Doulas should not be captured within frameworks intended for clinical regulation.

 DNA stands ready to participate in meaningful policy discussions that centre women’s lived experiences.
-We call on RANZCOG, ACM, health departments, and consumer groups to work collaboratively to:
+We call on RANZCOG, ACM, health departments, and consumer groups to work cooperatively to:

-• Ensure all women have access to safe, respectful, and culturally appropriate care, wherever they choose to birth.
+- Ensure all women have access to safer, respectful, and culturally appropriate care, wherever they choose to birth.

 Quote

-“Every woman deserves safe, respectful, and informed care, and doulas can play a vital role in that journey,” said Samantha Gunn, President of the Doula Network Australia.
-“We share the concern about preventable harm, but the solution lies in addressing the systemic issues driving women away from mainstream maternity care, not in vilifying those seeking to support them.”
+“Every woman deserves safer, respectful and informed care — and doulas can play a vital role in that journey,” said Samantha Gunn, President of the Doula Network Australia.
+“We share the concern about preventable harm, but the solution lies in addressing the systemic issues driving women away from mainstream maternity care — not in vilifying those seeking to support them.”

 About Doula Network Australia